Toubul

-Toubul is a village under Bishnupur district of Manipur in India with a total population of around 4044 people as per 2001 census.
-It is surrounded by farming lands in the west, north and south and by Loktak lake in the east.
-Farming and fishery are the main sources of livelihood.
-Toubul is one of the most affected villages by the hydroelectric power generation plant from Loktak lake (the biggest fresh water lake in north-east India).
+Toubul is a village in the Bishnupur district of Manipur, India, with a total population of around 4044 people as per the 2001 census.
+The village is surrounded by farmlands in the west, north, and south, and by Loktak Lake in the east.
+Farming and fishery are the main sources of livelihood for the residents.
+However, Toubul is also one of the most affected villages due to the hydroelectric power generation plant from Loktak lake, which happens to be the biggest freshwater lake in north-east India.